Maua-Dev/battlesnake_fastapi_template/README.md

 The routes are created in the main.py file.
 You can create your own routes and functions.
 The routes are created using FastAPI decorators.
 You can find the documentation [here](https://fastapi.tiangolo.com/tutorial/first-steps/).
 You need to follow the rules from Battlesnake documentation to create your routes.

 ### Deploy 🚀
-After pushing your code to the repo, it will trigger a action to deploy your code in AWS Lambda.
-You can find the action in the **.github/workflows/aws_cd.yml**.
+After pushing your code to the repo, it will trigger an action to deploy your code in AWS Lambda.
+You can find the action in the **.github/workflows/aws_cd.yml** file.

 In the first time you push your code, the action will create a new stack in AWS CloudFormation.
 After that, every time you push your code, the action will update the stack with the new code.

-In the actions tab you can see the status of the deploy, and if it was successful or not.
-If it was successful, you can find the url of your API in the outputs tab of the action (in the final part of the "Deploy with CDK" step).
+In the [Actions](https://github.com/Maua-Dev/battlesnake_fastapi_template/actions) tab you can see the status of the deploy, and if it was successful or not.
+If it was successful, you can find the URL of your API in the outputs tab of the action (in the final part of the "Deploy with CDK" step).

 ![Action Tab](https://github.com/Maua-Dev/battlesnake_fastapi_template/assets/81604963/ca447b23-e4f3-423c-8ba2-3f7c891849c9)
 ![CD](https://github.com/Maua-Dev/battlesnake_fastapi_template/assets/81604963/1340c269-f182-46eb-ae12-1d0bdd6059a2)
 ![STEP](https://github.com/Maua-Dev/battlesnake_fastapi_template/assets/81604963/6129f465-a54d-46fc-b45a-c8b219a6823b)

-There you can find your API url.
-You can use this url to create your Battlesnake in the Battlesnake website.
+There you can find your API URL.
+You can use this URL to create your Battlesnake in the Battlesnake website.
 You can find the documentation [here](https://docs.battlesnake.com/guides/getting-started#step-2-create-a-battlesnake).
 You can also find an user and password to access the AWS Console and view the logs of the lambda function to debug it.

 ![Outputs](https://github.com/Maua-Dev/battlesnake_fastapi_template/assets/81604963/e06bf1dd-18cc-4057-91ea-3ccd8074848f)